Last updated on March 31st, 2022

-Poorly done, or in the wrong place, however, and it can be a high-maintenance problem you can’t avoid.
-It can lose that fresh look within months with cracks, bubbles and mould all appearing and making that cost-saving look like a poor investment.
-So it’s essential to approach a rendering project with care and consideration of the issues.
+Poorly done, however, and it can be a high-maintenance problem you can’t avoid.
+It can lose that fresh look within months and appear with cracks, bubbles, and mould.
+That is why you should always hire a professional.

-You should allow £30 – £60/m2 (of facing wall) for a rendered wall (which includes painting).
-So a typical three-bedroom semi-detached home with around 90m2 of walling might cost in the region of £2,700 – £5,400.
-The job might typically take up to two weeks, and you should allow £500 – £800 for scaffolding costs.
+You should allow £31.50 - £63/m2 (of facing wall) for a rendered wall (which includes painting).
+So a typical three-bedroom semi-detached home with around 90m2 of walling might cost in the region of £2,835 - £5,670.
+The job might typically take up to two weeks, and you should allow £500 - £800 for scaffolding costs.

 Using a monocouche render will be more expensive, but there are long term savings on maintenance to be enjoyed.
-Typical costs (including labour) are in the region of £50 – £80/m2.
+Typical costs (including labour) are in the region of £52.50 – £84/m2.

-Render is more common in some parts of the UK than others, but outside conservation areas and other specially-designated planning areas (such as Areas of Outstanding Natural Beauty), it’s usually considered a good option for people building houses from scratch.
+Render is more common in some parts of the UK than others.
+Outside conservation areas and other specially-designated planning areas (such as Areas of Outstanding Natural Beauty), it’s usually considered a good option for people building houses from scratch.
 Existing homeowners looking to replace the whole existing external finish (e.g. brick) with render will find they can carry out this project under their permitted development rights – meaning it does not require planning approval.

 Rendering at least 50% of any wall, or over 25% of the walls of the whole house, will make your rendering project subject to building regulations – in particular, the need to improve the thermal efficiency of the wall itself, through additional insulation (see below).